Grainne10/PFDA-assignments/README.md

 - `PFDA-mywork/`: Folder/Repository for additional work and exercises
 - `PFDA-project/`: Folder/Repository for module project work

 The objectives of this task were to familiarize students with GitHub repository creation, learn basic repository and folder management and understand the process of pushing work to GitHub.

 ### Task 2: Weather

 #### Task Description:
-Read in a CSV file and create a jupyter notebook assignment2-weather.ipynb that has a nice plot of the temperature over time
+Read in a CSV file and create a jupyter notebook assignment2-weather.ipynb that has a nice plot of the temperature over time.

 #### Task Solution:

 The task requires the user to import, export and manipulate data.
-I show how to handle time data, how to clean and preprocess data and also create an informative visualisation.
+I show how to handle time data, how to clean and preprocess data
+and also create an informative visualisation.
 I imported the necessary libraries (pandas and matplotlib) and read the CSV file into a DataFrame.
 I created an excel file to view the data first and check if there was any missing data.
-The file weatherreadings1.csv contains time and temperature data, which I cleaned and prepare for visualization.
-I decided to use a stem plot as I thought it was a very clear visual which displayed the temperature (°C) on the y-axis and time on the x-axis.
-It showed the fluctuations in temperature over time, with annotations highlighting the highest and lowest temperatures.
+The file weatherreadings1.csv contains time and
+temperature data, which I cleaned and prepare for visualization.
+I decided to use a stem plot as I thought it was a very clear visual which
+displayed the temperature (°C) on the y-axis and time on the x-axis.
+It showed the fluctuations in temperature over time, with annotations
+highlighting the highest and lowest temperatures.

 ### Task 3: